Ollrogge/CtfPrac/heap/0ctf2019babyheap/README.md

 Other: Big malloc (0x1f000) at beginning

+Parameters:
+  - Calloc is used instead of malloc
+    - memory zeroed out
+    - doesnt use tcache
+  - Max 0xf chunks, max size 0x58

 Exploit:
   - Use nullbyte poisoning to reduce size of top chunk
     - When size top chunk < requested size, libc will call